Terms Conditions And Regulations 2021-2022 Academic Year

 If a student is under the age of 18, the student must acknowledge that their parent/guardian has read and also agrees to these Terms, Conditions, and Regulations, and that wrongful acknowledgement of their parent/guardian’s agreement could result in a penalty of perjury.

 A student accepting the offer of admission to the University through the MyPennState process will be required to submit a $100 non-refundable housing deposit in addition to University general deposit.
 If the student enrolls at the University, the housing deposit will be applied to the student's fall semester bill, available through the student's LionPATH account, as a $100 credit against the room charge.
-The housing deposit will not be refunded if the student does not attend the University during the student's HFS Contract period.
+The $100 credit cannot be applied to other charges on the student’s account.
+The housing deposit will not be refunded if the student does not attend the University during the student's HFS Contract period, or if the student changes the campus of registration and does not live in University Housing where room and board charges are applied to the student’s LionPATH account.

 There are four HFS Contract periods for assignments to University housing.
 The four HFS Contract periods are: